microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end-to-end.md

 Directions:  With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

 1. Meet your table participants and trainer.

 2. Read all of the directions for steps 1-3 in the student guide.

 3. As a table team, review the following customer case study.

 ### Customer situation

 Contoso, Ltd. has major holdings in one of the world’s most important oil-producing regions.
 To overcome the challenges of monitoring and optimizing a vast number of widely dispersed field assets, Contoso, Ltd. is looking to streamline its operations with IoT solutions.
 They want to deploy IoT technologies to electronically collect data and use cloud-based solutions to store and analyze it in order to gain new insights into well operations and future drilling possibilities.

 Their environments are very tough environments in which to work.
 The climate is hot, harsh, and unforgiving, and oil wells are often spaced many miles apart, so field technicians can spend much of their day just driving from one to another.
 Cellular and radio reception is spotty at best, so collecting data about well conditions and performance typically involves manually writing down information.
 The technician must then make the long trek to the central office at the end of the day to upload the data for analysis.
 With such remote situations, a key concern for Contoso is not only how they manage these remote devices, but more broadly how they secure the complete solution that encompasses the physical device, the software on the device, the services processing the data in the cloud and the network connecting it all.

 Contoso plans to tie into existing sensors at the well head that monitor key system parameters like temperatures, pressures, and flow rates.
 They will deploy gateway devices route device data for processing, storage and analytics.
 Internal IT staff and engineers want to visualize the high-resolution data and deliver near real-time analyses.
 The company is placing a premium on flexibility and ease of use, with security as a fundamental.

 In addition, they would also like see the solution yield benefits to their workers in the field.
 “The field technicians and lease operators already have tools on their phones that they use every day to see what a well is doing,” explains Miles Strom.
 “Our goal is to connect these tools to live data from the IoT sensors.
 So, instead of seeing low-resolution volumes or flow rates, they’ll see what is happening in real time.
 This way they can respond immediately to problems that lead to downtime or maintenance issues.”

 They have implemented a proof of concept solution for collecting and analyzing device telemetry using IoT Hub, but are interested in learning about any related services in Azure that would help them to secure such solutions.

 ### Customer needs

-1. Ensure that all IoT devices are properly registered and assigned a secure tamperproof identity.
+1. Ensure that all IoT devices are properly registered and assigned a secure tamper-proof identity.

 2. Ensure devices are operating within assigned policy standards and are not tampered with.

 3. Enable an alerting solution with little to no effort configuration that will notify and allow for remediation in the case of fault or malicious activity.

 4. Ensure all events are surfaced in one place for simplicity.

 5. Address the need to have auditing and monitoring across a wide range of device operating systems and processor architectures (Linux, x86, x64, etc.).

 6. Automate the security agent provisioning rather than having to physically or remotely "touch" all the devices.

 7. Ensure only the most secure protocols are implemented and used during any transmissions

 8. Ensure that in the future it will be possible to have an enterprise-wide look at any vulnerabilities or malicious events, not just specifically focused the IoT infrastructure.

 9. Contoso is currently using older generic IoT devices but is considering upgrading those devices to something more secure and modern that will support future AI and Machine Learning activities.
 They would like to know if Microsoft has anything that can help them.

 ### Customer objections

 1. Contoso, Ltd staff are worried it may be impossible to manage the many thousands of IoT devices they have deployed around the world with any one product.

 2. Can Azure handle all the different types of operating systems and processor architectures of their devices?

 3. Will they be able to monitor for specific events on some of their proprietary devices?

 4. Can Azure support non-TPM hardware devices?

 5. Will the communications from a device to Azure be secure enough?

 6. Can an Azure logging solution handle the massive amount of events and alerts that will need to be ingested?

 7. Is it possible to assign role-based permissions based on their security objectives and policies to the IoT resources such as the Hub, Edge and individual devices?

 8. Is the solution capable of being flexible in the types of reporting and alerts that can be generated based on custom logging event data?

 9. Will we be able to limit the messages and network traffic to specific network IP addresses/subnets for our devices?

 10. Can Microsoft provide a more modern solution to support their IoT device upgrades?

 ### Infographic for common scenarios